 The standard marks an approximate measurement of 65 centimeters for males and 60 for females, and a weight of approximately 50 kilos in the former and 42 kilos in the latter.

 The coat is another characteristic that undoubtedly helps define the Rottweiler.
-It has mostly black hair, smooth and soft to the touch, but also hard.
-The fire-colored spots spread over the legs, chest and over eyes stand out, a detail that does not go unnoticed and is an important part of the definition of the breed.
+It has primarily black hair, smooth and soft to the touch but also hard.
+The fire-colored spots spread over the legs, chest, and over eyes stand out, a detail that does not go unnoticed and is an important part of the definition of the breed.

 The temperament of the Rottweiler is undoubtedly very special.
-It has a very good character, is generally calm, obedient and docile, always ready to do its job and follow the orders of its owner.
-It is also a very intelligent animal, which learns quickly and all kinds of commands, one of the great qualities of the breed.
+He has a very good character, is generally calm, obedient, and docile, always ready to do his job and follow the orders of his owner.
+He is also a very intelligent animal, which learns quickly and all kinds of commands, one of the great qualities of the breed.

-It shows great self-confidence and has a high protective instinct, so care must be taken with its education and training to prevent it from attacking, something very dangerous due to its power and strength.
-At the same time, it is a sociable and friendly dog in most situations, but it can be suspicious of strangers on its property.
+It shows great self-confidence and has a high protective instinct, so care must be taken with his education and training to prevent him from attacking, something very dangerous due to his power and strength.
+At the same time, he is a sociable and friendly dog in most situations, but he can be suspicious of strangers on his property.

 He is never restless, he is balanced and knows how to make his own decisions.
 Judge people and decide whether to be friendly or suspicious.
-He does not accept a caress without more, but when he makes a friend, he keeps and protects him forever.
-All these qualities make it a perfect animal as a family pet, always protective of each of the members, which does not usually show preferences for any except on rare occasions.
+He does not accept a caress without more, but he keeps and protects him forever when he makes a friend.
+All these qualities make him a perfect animal as a family pet; he is always protective of each of the members and does not usually show preferences for any except on rare occasions.

-On the other hand, their intelligence makes them easily bored of repeating the same patterns, so they need activities that represent new and exciting challenges.
-The walks will not be enough to keep a Rottweiler balanced and happy, they require a lot of exercise and also mental challenges, so you will have to understand it and dedicate all the time and effort to stimulate it correctly.
+On the other hand, their intelligence makes them easily bored of repeating the same patterns, so they need activities representing new and exciting challenges.
+The walks will not be enough to keep a Rottweiler balanced and happy; they require a lot of exercise and also mental challenges, so you will have to understand it and dedicate all the time and effort to stimulate him correctly.

 The Rottweiler dog breed is generally easy to deal with, although its strength and power require a trained person to deal with it if necessary, as well as someone trained to educate it correctly.
 The time spent in the company of a specimen of this breed must always be of quality, and be made up of outings and activities of all kinds, because in this way an unbreakable relationship will be created between the two.